srmarzec/albopictus_remapping/misc/Angelanotes.md

 Notes:
 1. you must reset path everytime you use the SRA toolkit: $ export PATH=$PATH:$PWD/sratoolkit.2.10.9-ubuntu64/bin
-1. You must cd to the directory you set as your repository directory during the config; in this case the directory is: remapping_RNAseq
+1. You must cd to the directory you set as your repository directory during the config; in this case the directory is: albopictus_remap

 ### Downloading SRA adult files
 Now that SRA toolkit is downloaded, we want to use it do download the (Sequence Read Archive (SRA) files for the *adult* Ae albo the list of accession numbers can be found here: albopictus_remapping/misc/sra_accession/SRR_Acc_List_Adult.txt on github.
 Also listed here: